Stars vs. Lightning Player Props Betting Odds

 Brayden Point Props

-Brayden Point has amassed 30 points this season, with 12 goals and 18 assists.
+Brayden Point is another of Tampa Bay's most productive contributors through 25 games, with 12 goals and 18 assists.

 Point Recent Games